RhoInc/open-source-handbook/releases/README.md

 Generally speaking, milestones are required, but labels are optional.

 #Release Workflow
+Broadly speaking, work on a new version of a project occurs in 4 phases.

+1 - Planning
+2 - Development
+3 - Testing
+4 - Deployment

+Details about the phases is provided below.

 ##Phase 1 - Planning
+First, determine what will be included in the new release and make sure issues provide enough detail for a developer.
+Complete the following steps in this phase:

+- Determine what the new version number will be based on the semantic versioning guidelines above.
+- Draft a new release for the version, with an overview of the updates.
+Versions should be called `vX.X.X`.
+Make sure to mark the release as a draft until the work is done.
+- Create a milestone for the version.
+The milestone should also be called `vX.X.X`.
+- Create issues describing the new features, and associate them with the milestone.
+- Assign the issues to the developer(s) who will complete the tasks.
+- Developers should review the issues and follow-up with any questions.
+Comments on the issues, with appropriate @ mentions, are a good place for the discussion.

+Once the issues are well defined, the release can more to Phase 2.

 ##Phase 2 - Development
+Here the developer updates the source code to implement new functionality described in the issues.

+- The developer creates a new branch for development work (note the branch name on a comment in each issue).
+- The developer commits changes to resolve the issue in the branch (mention the related issue in each commit).
+- The developer "deploys" the branch so that a tester can confirm functionality.
+This is most commonly done using a github gist.
+- The developer creates a pull request, including a link to the examples for testing, with a note that will close the issue once the pull request is merged ([see details](https://github.com/blog/1506-closing-issues-via-pull-requests)).
+- The developer assigns the issue(s) to a tester and the tester

+Generally speaking, we use [github flow](https://guides.github.com/introduction/flow/) for larger projects.

 ##Phase 3 - Testing